Creating Your SQLite Canister

 Accessing the Database

-The database connection is established with the first call to ic_rusqlite::with_connection(...), so you don't need to explicitly initialize or create the database.
+The database connection is established with the first call to ic_rusqlite::with_connection(...), so there is no need to explicitly initialize or create a database.

-Internally, the ic_rusqlite depends on the ic-wasi-polyfill library, which is backed up by the stable-fs storage.
-The stable-fs uses stable structures with the memory manager.
-The virtual memories 101..119 are reserved for the file system, and the virtual memory with the ID 120 is storing the database.
+Internally, the ic-rusqlite uses stable structures with the memory manager.
+The virtual memories 101..119 are reserved for the file system.

 Note